 Due to the nature of Special Assignment under the GSP, and in accordance with the program’s Conflict of Interest Guidelines, participants may not hold positions that would be deemed managerial or policy making roles.

-Special Assignment Appointments are usually one to two years; they can be for six months or less depending on the criteria of the assignment.
-The length of the appointment may not exceed four years.
+Special Assignment Appointments are usually one to two years; they can be for six months depending on the criteria of the assignment.
+The length of the appointment should not exceed four years.

 For participants on Special Assignment Appointments, the releasing organization continues to directly pay the participant's salary and benefits.